 The sequence of the themes is as follows:

-in the first chapter, I discuss the theme of the church’s universalism and the function of India in it;
+In the first chapter, I discuss the theme of the church’s universalism and the function of India in it;

-in the second, third, and fourth chapters, I address the theological side of the ressourcement project in India;
+In the second, third, and fourth chapters, I address the theological side of the ressourcement project in India;

-in the fourth, fifth, and sixth chapters, I discuss the missionary side of the ressourcement project in India;
+In the fourth, fifth, and sixth chapters, I discuss the missionary side of the ressourcement project in India;

-in the seventh and eighth chapters, I elaborate on the aftermath and legacy of the ressourcement theological and missionary project, and I return to the theme of the church’s universalism.
+In the seventh and eighth chapters, I elaborate on the aftermath and legacy of the ressourcement theological and missionary project, and return to the theme of the church’s universalism.

+Table of Contents and Chapter Summaries

 Introduction: The book targets this crucial question: How can Christianity be considered a true world religion without assimilating Indian religious tradition?
 The author addresses this question through the prism of a story, specifically the narrative of some Christian missionaries who tried to assimilate Indian mysticism within the church and Indianize the church, that is, to make it more contemplative and more Indian.
 Their attempt failed, but the question of a primary relationship between evangelization and contemplation in Indian Catholicism remains true to this day.

 Chapter One: Catholic Universalism

 The chapter focuses on Catholic universalism and the role of India in it.
 Catholicism cannot become more universal without benefitting from a highly dynamic concept of tradition, and Catholicism cannot benefit from a highly dynamic concept of tradition without becoming more universal.
-To put it differently, the ressourcement project of contemplative mission was meant as the pursuit of a creative hermeneutical exercise in which the clash with Hinduism served as a hermeneutical key to interrogate the sources of Christian faith.
+To put it differently, the ressourcement project of contemplative mission was meant as the pursuit of a creative interpretive exercise in which the clash with Hinduism served as a hermeneutical key to interrogate the sources of Christian faith.
 In turn, this re-interrogation of the sources of Christian faith deepened the understanding of tradition and ultimately offered ideas relevant to assimilating other religions.
 Thus, a universalistic tendency ultimately deepens the thought on tradition and avoids the temptation for ossification.
-On the other hand, a living tradition is open to being enriched by other cultures and ultimately supports the church’s universalistic tendency
+On the other hand, a living tradition is open to being enriched by other cultures and ultimately supports the church’s universalistic tendency.

 Part One: Theology